List of NASCAR race wins by Hendrick Motorsports: Wins by track

-Hendrick won on 14 different tracks in the series, with JG Motorsports winning at Homestead–Miami Speedway in 2000 with Rick Hendrick as part owner.
-The team won four times apiece at Charlotte Motor Speedway and Daytona International Speedway.
+Hendrick has won on 16 different tracks in the series, with JG Motorsports winning at Homestead–Miami Speedway in 2000 with Rick Hendrick as part owner.
+The team won six times at Charlotte Motor Speedway and four times at Daytona International Speedway.
+Hendrick's first road course win in the Xfinity series was at Circuit of the Americas in 2024.

 Truck Series

 Hendrick Motorsports fielded full time entries in the NASCAR Truck Series from the inaugural season in 1995 to the 2001 season, winning a total of 26 races.
 Terry Labonte won the first race for the organization at Richmond.
 Jack Sprague in the No. 24 won 23 races and 3 series championships (1997, 1999, 2001) with the team, while Ricky Hendrick added a win in 2001 at Kansas.
 Hendrick returned to fielding a truck part-time in 2013 for Chase Elliott, with Elliott scoring a win driving the No. 94 truck.